Without firing a single shot

 In a civilised, highly organised, highly political state, government is impossible without the consent of the governed.
 Any object for which a considerable body of men are prepared to starve and die can be achieved by . . . [nonviolent] means, without the need of resort to force.
 And if this is true of objects desired by a minority only, it is a thousand times truer of objects desired unanimously by the whole nation.

 Even though the twentieth century was dominated by two horrendous world wars, several other theorists followed in the footsteps laid out by Bertrand Russell.
-As early as 1931, Gandhi recommended a nonviolent defense policy to Switzerland, to Abyssinia in 1935, to Czechoslovakia in 1938, and to Britain in 1940.
+As early as 1931, Gandhi recommended a nonviolent defence policy to Switzerland, to Abyssinia in 1935, to Czechoslovakia in 1938, and to Britain in 1940.
 He even went so far as to suggest that “an invading army be met at some suitable place by a living wall of women and children, thus giving the invaders the choice of marching over them or of turning back.
 This advice ceases to seem so fantastic when one recalls that in Jena, on June 17, 1953, German women held up Russian tanks for half an hour by staging a sit-down in the street.
 A rifle volley in the air finally made the women flee, but special units trained in Gandhi’s methods would have refused to flee and would have forced the troops either to fire or mutiny.
 The invaders would have thus have to give in or to reveal their brutality to the world.”
-“The Congress Party in India rejected his proposal for a nonviolent defense in 1939, and again in 1940.”
+“The Congress Party in India rejected his proposal for a nonviolent defence in 1939, and again in 1940.”
 Gandhi recognised that India might use such a policy to defend itself from a possible Japanese invasion during World War II, and pointed out that if India were successful in driving out the British by nonviolent means, then India ought to be able to use nonviolence to defend her newly won independence.

 “Potesto in populo” (Power lies in the people)

 Even in the midst of war, American pacifists gave thought as to how nonviolence might be used.
 One such thinker was Jessie Wallace Hughan, one of the founders of the War Resisters League.
-In her 1942 monograph, PACIFISM AND INVASION, Jessie Wallace Hughan asked: what if an unarmed United States should be invaded by a foreign foe?
+In her 1942 monograph, Pacifism and Invasion, Jessie Wallace Hughan asked: what if an unarmed United States should be invaded by a foreign foe?
 [W]e contend that the country will not be under the necessity of submitting to the invader, but will have at its command the tactics of nonviolent non-cooperation, in other words, by a general strike raised to the nth power.
 Under this plan resistance would be carried on, not by professional soldiers but by the people as a whole, by refusing to obey the invaders or to assist them through personal services or the furnishing of supplies . . .

 In the present discussion, however, we are disregarding the alternative of submission to any degree, and assuming a people firm in the determination to die rather than yield as individuals, or as a nation, to the demands of an invader.
 No surrender but resistance to the bitter end, is the national policy . . .
 [T]he soldierly virtue of enduring hardship and death for one’s country will have become the ideal, not of a single profession, but of an entire population.